On adjunctions for Fourier-Mukai transforms: An example

 \section{An example}

-Let us give a concrete example of using the results of section \ref{section-the-pushforward-case} to compute a twist of a Fourier-Mukai transform.
+Let us give a concrete example of using the results of section \ref{section-the-pushforward-case}.
 For this example we choose the naive derived category transform induced by the Mukai flop.
 This transform is not an equivalence - it was proved by Namikawa in \cite{Namikawa-MukaiFlopsAndDerivedCategories} by direct comparison of $\homm$ spaces.
-It therefore has a non-trivial twist - and below we show how Theorem \ref{theorem-pushforward-adj-morphism-for-fm-transforms} can be applied to compute the kernel which defines it as the Fourier-Mukai transform.
+Below we use Cor. \ref{cor-best-case-scenario} to compute the kernel which defines its dual co-twist as the Fourier-Mukai transform.
 We stress that the value of this section lies not in the answer itself, but in demonstrating how the methods of the paper apply to obtain it.
-However, the reader may observe that the kernel we obtain possesses a certain symmetry - and we shall demonstrate in \cite{AnnoLogvinenko-OnBraidingCriteriaForSphericalTwistsByFlatFibrations} that this symmetry is precisely the underlying reason for the braiding which occurs between natural spherical twists in derived categories of the cotangent bundles of complete flag varieties (see \cite{KhovanovThomas-BraidCobordismsTriangulatedCategoriesAndFlagVarieties}, \S 4).
+However, the reader may observe that the kernel we obtain is a line bundle supported on the zero-section of the product.
+We shall demonstrate in \cite{AnnoLogvinenko-OnBraidingCriteriaForSphericalTwistsByFlatFibrations} that this is the reason for the braiding which occurs between natural spherical twists in the derived categories of the cotangent bundles of complete flag varieties (see \cite{KhovanovThomas-BraidCobordismsTriangulatedCategoriesAndFlagVarieties}, \S 4).